Pinta Island tortoise: Possible remaining individuals

 In 2006, Peter Pritchard, one of the world's foremost authorities on Galápagos tortoises, suggested that a male tortoise residing in the Prague Zoo might be a Pinta Island tortoise due to his shell structure.
-Subsequent DNA analysis, however, revealed that it was more likely to be from Pinzón Island, home of the subspecies C. duncanensis.
+Subsequent DNA analysis, however, revealed that it was more likely to be from Pinzón Island, home of the Chelonoidis Niger Duncanensis subspecies.

 Whalers and pirates in the past used Isabela Island, the central and largest of the Galápagos Islands, as a tortoise dumping ground.
 Today, the remaining tortoises that live around Wolf Volcano have combined genetic markers from several subspecies.

 In May 2007, analysis of genomic microsatellites (DNA sequences) suggested that individuals from a translocated group of C. abingdonii may still exist in the wild on Isabela.
 Researchers identified one male tortoise from the Wolf Volcano region that had half its genes in common with George's subspecies.
 This animal is believed to be a first-generation hybrid between the subspecies of the islands Isabela and Pinta.
 This suggests the possibility of a pure Pinta tortoise among the 2,000 tortoises on Isabela.

 A subsequent trip to Isabela by Yale University researchers found 17 first-generation hybrids living at Wolf Volcano.
 The researchers planned to return to Isabela in the spring of 2013 to look for surviving Pinta tortoises and to try to collect hybrids in an effort to start a captive selective-breeding program and to hopefully reintroduce Pintas back to their native island.

 In 2020, the Galápagos national park and Galápagos Conservancy announced that they had discovered one young female with a direct line of descent from the Chelonoidis abingdonii subspecies of Pinta island.